-If making a living online is your goal, you must have an online presence.
-Otherwise, how will potential clients know you’re real?
+If you want to find online writing jobs, it makes sense that you must have an online presence.
+Otherwise, how will potential clients know you’re real, right?
 Yes, having Facebook, Twitter, and LinkedIn are all good ideas, but starting a blog is your ace in the hole.

-I mean, think about it: If you’re on the hunt to hire someone online and notice their site is collecting cobwebs, you’d probably run the other way!
+I mean, think about it: If you’re on the hunt to hire an online writer and notice their site is collecting cobwebs, you’d probably run the other way!
 Posting every day isn’t necessary, but make sure you keep your blog updated with regular content.

 2. Ask Around

 I know, I know – telling your family and friends you’re a freelance writer is intimidating.
 You’re worried they might think you’re crazy.